 Homemade Calendula Cream

 Calendula, also called pot marigold (not to be confused with regular marigold), is well known for its healing benefits.
-It’s anti-inflammatory, an anti-tumor agent, and a powerful wound healer.
-It is a potent medicinal herb, particularly for skin ailments and rashes, including eczema, acne and even diaper rash.
-It would also be a perfect addition to an herbal salve.
+It’s anti-inflammatory, excellent for the skin, and a powerful wound healer.

-The first step in making this calendula cream, just like in my herbal salve recipe, is to make an infused oil.
-You can do this by putting dried calendula flowers in olive oil for several weeks, or use the quick method of heating the oil and dried flowers on low in a slow cooker for up to 24 hours.
+This can be done by putting dried calendula flowers in olive oil for several weeks, or use the quick method of heating the oil and dried flowers on low in a slow cooker for up to 24 hours.
 I did 8 hours, then turned the slow cooker off and let the herbs continue to steep overnight.

 Once the infused oil is made, strain out the flowers.
 The oil will be a nice golden yellow color.